Alex-Greenacre/Uni-MSc-Project/README.md

 Any output which has not been displayed on the command line will be displayed here

 #### Utils
-Stores files essentail to model and tests<br> includes loading of data, and what each file represents.
+Stores files essential to model and tests<br> includes loading of data, and what each file represents.
 Also contains the custom loss function used in the models evaluation